 - Two Haiku “starter” journals: Haikus Can Amuse: 366 Haiku Starters and HaiCLASSku

-A body batik, the most wondrous creation on earth
+A body batik, the most stunning creation on earth

-Lined by an unseen hand, wax designs sketched before birth
+Lined by a hand unseen, wax designs sketched before birth

 Patterns present themselves often before we’re aware